The Quote ‘Small Minds Discuss People…’ is Wrong

 It becomes fulfilling and vibrant.

-The last part of the quote, “great minds discuss ideas” is, perhaps, the least problematic.
+The last part of the quote, “great minds discuss ideas,” is the least problematic.

-It doesn’t take a great mind, however, to lead a life that is great.
+However, it doesn’t take a great mind to lead a great life.

 Likewise, a brilliant mind guarantees nothing.